ncurrier/sequencer/README.md

 While a note is selected, press the 'delete' key or the 'left-arrow'.
 The delete key does not work in Firefox (navigates to previous page)

+### Setting the Pitch of a note

+While a note is selected use keyboard entry for z-/ to set the notes pitch in 100 cent (1 semitone) intervals